-1. Personal Capital: My favorite money management tool, Personal Capital lets you track everything from your monthly budget to your retirement portfolio.
+1. Empower: My favorite money management tool, Empower lets you track everything from your monthly budget to your retirement portfolio.
 It’s extremely easy to use and offers investment advice for those who choose to take advantage of the service.
 Check out our full review here.

 3. Mint.com: Mint is a great, free way to set up and track a monthly budget, and it even syncs up with your bank and credit card accounts to track transactions automatically.
 See where you’re at in your budget categories at a glance, with color-coded bar graphs.
 You can use Mint to track financial goals and savings, too.
 I’ve used Mint for years, and you can check out my review of the service for more details.